tClelford/dev-env/README.md

 2. Paste your vscode extensions into `vscode_extensions.sh`.
 3. Check that `win_env.ps1` contains things you want.
 Remove things you don't want, add things you do.
 4. Open an admin powershell terminal on the new machine.
 5. You might need to bypass powershell's execution policy.
-The following will do so for the current window
+The following will do so for the script
 ```powershell
 Unblock-File .\win_env.ps1
 ```